-If your child's needs cannot be met in this way, further testing may take place such as a dyslexia screener or basic concepts test and additional support from a teaching assistant or outside agency, or a specific intervention outside of the classroom, will be put in place.
-Your child's name will be placed on the school's SEND register and a SP (Support Plan) will be written clarifying the access arrangements to be made and the targets against which your child's progress will be measured.
-These are reviewed three times a year with the pupil.
-Parents/carers and class teacher.
+If your child's needs cannot be met in this way, your child may be added to the Monitoring Register and will be regularly reviewed to ascertain whether there is an SEND (Special educational need or disability) present, further testing may take place such as a dyslexia screener or basic concepts test and additional support from a teaching assistant or outside agency, or a specific intervention outside of the classroom, will be put in place.

+Following monitoring and reviews, if it is identified that your child has an additional need which required 'support above or different to their peers', the child's name will be placed on the school's SEND register and a TSP (Termly Support Plan) will be written clarifying the access arrangements to be made and the targets against which your child's progress will be measured.
+These are reviewed three times a year with the pupil, parents/carers and class teacher.